kddubey/cappr/docs/source/design_choices.rst

-—would require adding a bit of logic to ``__init__.py`` and Sphinx's ``docs/source/conf.py`` for every new interface.
+—would require adding a bit of logic to ``__init__.py`` and Sphinx's ``docs/source/conf.py`` for every new module.
 I could automate this stuff by implementing some slightly tricky logic.
 But more logic is worse than less logic.

 Overall, this design doesn't align with my style.
 Inheritance isn't needed to achieve